Brightmarc12/hng_backend-stage2/README.md

 -   **Dynamic Computation:** Calculates an `estimated_gdp` for each country based on population and real-time exchange rates.
 -   **RESTful Endpoints:** Provides full CRUD (Create, Read, Delete) functionality for the cached country data.
 -   **Filtering & Sorting:** The main `GET /countries` endpoint supports filtering by region and currency, as well as sorting by GDP.
--   **Dynamic Image Generation:** Creates and serves a PNG summary image displaying key statistics from the database.
+-   **Dynamic Image Generation:** Creates and serves a PNG summary image displaying key statistics from the database, with proper font rendering handled by system libraries within the Docker container.
 -   **Robust Error Handling:** Implements proper error handling for external API failures, database issues, and invalid client requests.

 ---